Aller au contenu

 • Less refined cuts

-2. Cut — Slim, regular or relaxed depending on your body type
+2. Cut — slim, regular or relaxed depending on your body

-5. Alterations — Choose brands that offer free adjustments, like Izac
+5. Alterations — pick brands that adjust the suit for free, like Izac

-For a wedding suit, Izac is our #1 recommendation.
-The brand offers the best balance between modern style, fabric quality and accessible pricing.
-With free alterations, a dedicated wedding collection and a network of 60+ stores, the buying experience is seamless.
+For a wedding suit, Izac is our number one pick.
+Modern style, fabric quality and accessible pricing all line up.
+Free alterations, a dedicated wedding range and 60+ stores across France make the buying experience painless.

 For a premium budget, De Fursac and The Kooples are excellent alternatives.
-And for a budget guest suit, Devred gets the job done.
+And for a budget guest suit, Devred does the job.

 Frequently asked questions